-Sale, Exchange or Other Taxable Disposition of the Common Stock
+Sale, Certain Redemptions or Other Taxable Dispositions of Common Stock

-Upon the sale, exchange or other taxable disposition of our common stock, you generally will recognize capital gain or loss equal to the difference between (i) the amount of cash and the fair market value of all other property received upon such disposition, and (ii) your adjusted tax basis in such common stock.
-Such capital gain or loss will be long-term capital gain or loss if your holding period for our common stock exceeds one year at the time of such disposition.
-Long-term capital gains recognized by certain non-corporate U.S. holders, including individuals, are currently subject to a reduced rate of United States federal income tax.
-Your adjusted tax basis and holding period in common stock received upon a conversion of a note are determined as discussed above under "-Conversion of the Notes."
+Upon the sale, certain redemptions or other taxable dispositions of our common stock, a U.S. holder generally will recognize gain or loss equal to the difference between (i) the amount of cash and the fair market value of any property received upon such taxable disposition and (ii) the U.S. holder's tax basis in the common stock.
+Except as discussed below, such gain or loss generally will be capital gain or loss and will be long-term capital gain or loss if a U.S. holder's holding period in the common stock is more than one year at the time of the taxable disposition.
+Long-term capital gains recognized by certain non-corporate U.S. holders (including individuals) will generally be subject to a maximum U.S. federal income tax rate of 15 percent, which maximum is currently scheduled to increase to 20 percent for dispositions occurring during taxable years beginning on or after January 1, 2011.
 The deductibility of capital losses is subject to limitations.
-Under the market discount rules of the Code, any gain recognized by you upon the disposition of common stock should be treated as ordinary income to the extent of any accrued market discount not previously included in income by you with respect to the note converted into such common stock.
+Under the market discount rules of the Code, any gain recognized by a U.S. holder upon the disposition of common stock should be treated as ordinary income to the extent of any accrued market discount not previously included in income by the U.S. holder with respect to the note converted into such common stock.